Reconstruct Ising Model with Global Optimality via SLIDE

-\begin{remark} Two features of Algorithm~\ref{alg:abess-mcl} make it even more practically interesting.
+\begin{remark} Two features of Algorithm~\ref{alg:abess-mcl} make it even more practically intriguing.
 First, the algorithm exploits the fact that the number of unknown best neighbors from which to choose is discrete.
 Selecting a discrete neighbor's number is more interpretable than choosing a continuous tuning parameter as the approaches in the literature.
 It is even more useful when there is a priori knowledge or expertise about the actual number of neighbors.
 For LASSO-type methods, this information has to be leveraged in a post-hoc manner.
 Furthermore, during iterations, the proposed algorithm estimates the interactions between nodes without shrinking them, leading to an unbiased estimate of the interactions.
 Consequently, our algorithm gives more accurate estimation of the interactions, especially in the small-sample regime, which can be witnessed by the smallest interaction estimation errors in Figure~\ref{fig:high-vs}.
 Finally, in most cases, it is also challenging to know a priori what the smallest interaction $\ws$ is.
 Notably, this procedure implicitly determines $\lambda$ in a data-driven way and gives a proper estimation for model complexity. \end{remark}